Saint Anne Church (Waterbury, Connecticut): Steeples

 The church originally had two marble-clad steeples each roughly 100 feet high, with a brick interior structure.
 Since at least the 1980s, efforts to waterproof and maintain the steeples have been on-going, including the installation of a fiberglass shell to reinforce the brick.
 In 2018, several marble blocks fell from the spires onto the public sidewalk, prompting the emergency closure of the church for several months, and the installation of protective netting.
-Engineers reports indicated severe structural issues, and a highly complex process to rebuild the interior structure while keeping the spires standing in place.
+Engineer's reports indicated severe structural issues, and a highly complex process to rebuild the interior structure while keeping the spires standing in place.
 All Saints parish made the decision that it was more cost effective to dismantle the towers to address the immediate safety concerns, with a goal to raise funds to rebuild the spires with as much of the original stone as possible.
-Both original crosses at the top of the spires were also preserved.The spires were dismantled starting in July 2019, with each exterior stone carefully numbered and cataloged.
+Both original crosses at the top of the spires were also preserved.
+The spires were dismantled starting in July 2019, with each exterior stone carefully numbered and cataloged.
 Dismantalling the towers cost about $900 Thousand, while rebuilding is estimated to cost about $5 Million.